DFKI-NLP/mEx-Docker-Deployment/Documentation/Usage.md

 ---

-After making sure that all the docker services and API-endpoints are up and running, you could use the [**example.py**]() script to send and receive requests / responses.
+After making sure that all the docker services and API-endpoints are up and running, you could use the [**example.py**](https://github.com/DFKI-NLP/mEx-Docker-Deployment/blob/master/example.py) script to send and receive requests/responses.

 The example script doesn't need any external libraries and could be used via python3